ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 ### General
-- **Serial Input Channels** - Array of strings representing the channels you will generate TDMS files for.
+- **Serial Input Channels** - Array of strings representing the channels for which you will generate TDMS files.
 Generated TDMS files have the prefix “SIx_” to indicate it is associated with a channel ‘SOx’.
 Although the prefix contains ‘SI’ suggesting ‘serial input’, when used with the Generation GSE, the TDMS file actually associates a specific serial output channel e.g. ‘SO0’.
 - **TDMS File Directory** - Path to the directory used to load TDMS data files.
     > If left blank the TDMS File Directory is automatically populated with a path to a subfolder ("TDMS Files") within the getting started example root directory.
 TDMS data files include files for LLP packet data, I2C timestamps, and GPIO timestamps.
 - **Number of Frames** - The number of frames to generate.